aspencer0919/learn-co-sandbox/DG-CLI/README.md

 ## Usage

-within your IRB environment, enter any town name (including state or country code) to return a list of all courses listed with matching location.
-Additional course information will be returned along with course name.
+within your IRB environment, choose your level of importance for the three criteria (distance from you, overall course length, and course difficulty) to return a top five list of courses for you based on your answers.
+Can be zip code based or not, however it will prompt for a zip code regardless.

 ## Development